MuhammadAliYousaf/ASConnection/README.md

 # ASConnection
 ASConnection is simple, extensible and reuseable implementation of NSURLConnection.

-Following is sample code for a sample GET Request
+Following is a sample code for a sample GET Request

 ASConnection *connection = [[ASConnection alloc] initWithUrl:@"https://api.app.net/stream/0/posts/stream/global" delegate:self];